ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 for later use in SCT Feedback.

 The SCTs stored on the client MUST be keyed by the exact domain name the client contacted.
-They MUST NOT be sent to any domain not matching the original domain (e.g., if the original domain is sub.example.com they must not be sent to sub.sub.example.com or to example.com.)
-They MUST NOT be sent to any Subject Alternate Names specified in the certificate.
-In the case of certificates that validate multiple domain names, the same SCT is expected to be stored multiple times.
+They MUST NOT be sent to the well-known URI of any domain not matching the original domain (e.g., if the original domain is sub.example.com they must not be sent to sub.sub.example.com or to example.com.)
+In particular, they MUST NOT be sent to the well-known URI of any Subject Alternate Names specified in the certificate.
+In the case of certificates that validate multiple domain names, after visiting a second domain name specified in the certificate, the same SCT is expected to be stored once under each domain name's key.
+If Connection Reuse as defined in {{RFC7540}} is available, reusing an existing connection to sub.example.com to send data to sub.sub.example.com is permitted.

 Not following these constraints would increase the risk for two types of privacy breaches.
 First, the HTTPS server receiving the SCT would